 13A.
 If someone has made a consumer/trader claim against you

-If someone has made a consumer/trader claim against you and you want to make —

-(a) a counterclaim against that person; or

-(b) a third party claim against another person, you must lodge it in the approved form within 14 days after you have received a copy of the claim made against you.
+If someone has made a consumer/trader claim against you and you want to make a third party claim against another person, you must lodge it in the approved form within 14 days after you have received a copy of the claim made against you.

-[Rule 13A inserted: Gazette 3 Jun 2008 p.
-2141.]
+[Rule 13A inserted: SL 2020/67 r.
+52.]

-13. Registrar to list case for listing conference
+13. Registrar to list case for status conference

-(1) A registrar must, as soon as possible after a consumer/trader claim is made and the time for making any related counterclaim or third party claim has passed, list the case for a listing conference.
+(1) A registrar must, as soon as possible after a consumer/trader claim is made and the time for making any related third party claim has passed, list the case for a status conference.

-(2) The registrar must notify you and the other parties in writing of the listing conference.
+(2) The registrar must notify you and the other parties in writing of the status conference.

 [Rule 13 inserted: Gazette 3 Jun 2008 p.
-2141.]
+2141; amended: SL 2020/67 r.
+53.]

-14. Listing conference
+14. Status conference

-(1) A listing conference must be conducted before a magistrate, in private and at any time or place the Court thinks fit.
+(1) A status conference must be conducted before a magistrate, in private and at any time or place the Court thinks fit.

-(2) Unless the Court at a listing conference orders the parties to attend before a mediator, or to attend a pre-trial conference or listing conference, the Court will list the case for trial.
+(2) Unless the Court at a status conference orders the parties to attend before a mediator, or to attend a pre-trial conference or a further status conference, the Court will list the case for trial.

 (3) The registrar must notify you and the other parties in writing of the listing.

+[Rule 14 amended: SL 2020/67 r.
+54.]

-15. Attendance of parties at listing conferences
+15. Attendance of parties at status conference

-(1) You must attend a listing conference in person.
+(1) You must attend a status conference in person.

-(2) If you do not attend a listing conference the magistrate at the listing conference may give default judgment against you.
+(2) If you do not attend a status conference the magistrate at the status conference may give default judgment against you.

 [Rule 15 amended: Gazette 24 May 2013 p.
-2058.]
+2058; SL 2020/67 r.
+55.]

 Part 4 — If you or another party does not defend a claim